To the chief Musician upon Gittith, A Psalm for the sons of Korah.

 Just one day with God in glory is better than a thousand blessed days down here on the earth.
 A day with Him in Heaven is jam-packed with unimaginable blessing.
 The beauty of here is just a shadow – embryonic.
 The wonders of there are beyond the scope of our perception.
-There can be no comparison – our understanding is limited, our knowledge too incomplete.
+There can be no comparison – our understanding is far too limited.

 11 For the LORD God is a sun and shield: the LORD will give grace and glory: no good thing will he withhold from them that walk uprightly.